r-lib/clock/tests/testthat/_snaps/posixt.md

 # `ambiguous = x` retains the offset of `x` if applicable

-    Ambiguous time due to daylight saving time at location 1.
-Resolve ambiguous time issues by specifying the `ambiguous` argument.
+    Ambiguous time due to daylight saving time at location 1. i Resolve ambiguous time issues by specifying the `ambiguous` argument.

 # `zone` is required